duosproject/duosproject.github.io/pages/pages-root-folder/index.md

-In order to validate our conjecture about the difficulty of the problem of extracting linkages between articles, data, and methodologies and lay the groundwork for designing and developing a comprehensive solution, we conducted a small pilot project working with staff at the Center for the Advancement of Data and Research in Economics (CADRE) at the Federal Reserve Bank of Kansas City.
+In order to validate our conjecture about the difficulty of the problem of extracting linkages between articles, data, and methodologies and lay the groundwork for designing and developing a comprehensive solution, we conducted a pilot project working with staff at the Center for the Advancement of Data and Research in Economics (CADRE) at the Federal Reserve Bank of Kansas City.
 The goal of this project was to capture information on input datasets and